Alkesten/Autonomus-Driving-HTML/Transmission Protocol.md

 ## Commands
+__All transmissions are send as UDP packets__.
 The payload has to start with the specific id of the type of command.
 The id is one byte long.

 ### Receive
 * __speed__